Best External Hard Drive for Mac in 2022 – Keep Your Data Safe

 One of the core dilemmas most hardware buyers encounter, not just those looking for the best buy external hard drive for Mac, is whether to go with an SSD or HDD.

-Solid state drives (SSDs) are a newer addition to the storage family, but they’ve been around for a few years now.
+Solid-state drives (SSDs) are a newer addition to the storage family, but they’ve been around for a few years now.
 An SSD drive has no moving mechanical parts like the spinning disks found in HDDs; instead, they rely on NAND flash memory.
-This affords them greater durability and lets them achieve much greater speeds.
+This affords them better durability and lets them achieve much greater speeds.
 The more memory chips the drive has, the greater its storage capacity.

-Finding a cheap SSD drive isn’t that difficult, but they are still considerably pricier on a dollar-to-gigabyte ratio than HDDs.
+Finding the best affordable external hard drive for Mac isn’t that difficult, but they are still considerably pricier on a dollar-to-gigabyte ratio than HDDs.
 If you want an SSD with a terabyte or more, be prepared to shell out at least $100, probably much more.
 The extra money is worth it, though, as SSD speed is unmatched; while HDDs have an average reading speed of 80-160 MB/s, newer SSDs have a much greater range, with many exceeding 500 MB/s.

 So, which option should you go with?
 The answer to this question lies primarily in what you intend to use the external drive for.
 If you’re looking to store a massive quantity of files that you don’t need to access or move often, then HDD is the optimal choice.
 For those searching for the best external hard drive for Mac Time Machine backup, HDDs are also a smarter buy, as they’re cheaper and bear more storage.